 Try establishing routines to familiarise children with the schooling process.
 Create a timetable for the day segregating the day for learning, play, exercise, and sleep.

-2. Teach Children To Be Independent
+3. Teach Children To Be Independent

 Use the opportunity before school begins to teach your children to be independent and obedient at the same time.
-Prepare them to sit and listen to stories or engage them in activities like colouring that requires them to be in one place.
+Prepare them to sit and listen to stories or engage them in activities like colouring that require them to be in one place.

+You should also let them pack their bags and return plates to the kitchen after a meal.
 So when your children need to do the same activities in school, they already feel independent enough to carry out on their own.
 It will only help them build confidence at school.

-3. Understand Academic Readiness
+4. Understand Academic Readiness

 Image Source: Pexels

 Every child is at a different level when it comes to academic readiness.
-While some children are well-versed with the basics and ahead of the curve, some take a while to reach the same milestone.
+While some children are well-versed in the basics and ahead of the curve, some take a while to reach the same milestone.

 The point is, do not compare the academic growth of two children.
 It only results in unnecessary anxiety for you and the child, and can also create self-confidence issues.

-With the basics covered, teachers at Primary 1 schools Singapore will build the rest of the foundation including reading, speaking and helping understand math and science.
+With the basics covered, teachers at Primary 1 schools in Singapore will build the rest of the foundation including reading, speaking and helping understand math and science.

-4. Fan Your Child’s Curiosity
+6. Fan Your Child’s Curiosity

 Children are curious by nature and a major part of preparing for Primary 1 Singapore is all about fanning that curiosity.
-This is helpful academically and also building social skills.
+This is helpful academically and also in building social skills.

 For instance, teach them about addition and subtraction when they ask for toys or candy.
 Similarly, use real-life scenarios to help them learn about conflict resolution and resolving disagreements with other children.